 I did more travelling around the UK on a two week holiday than I have in the last six months of living here.
 I visited London in June before I knew I would be moving here and I made it to Cambridge, Horsham/Ardingly, and Windsor.
-Tom and I have been meaning to go to Kent for awhile, but it just never comes together.
+My partner and I have been meaning to go to Kent for awhile, but it just never comes together.
 We’re always like, “Yeah, let’s go next week.”
 Next week rolls around and we’re like “Oh, we didn’t make any plans.”
 “Okay let’s go next week…”

 In all fairness, I’ve been to three different countries since arriving, so it’s not like I’m travel slacking.

 A day trip to Cambridge is a really nice way to get out of the hustle and bustle of London.
 Even though Cambridge is mostly known for its university, the town has a charming village feel, cobblestone paths and classic architecture that make it worth a trip.
-Tom’s brother was a student at Cambridge at the time, so we had access to a lot of buildings and got a tour of the town that we probably wouldn’t have had otherwise.
+My partner’s brother was a student at Cambridge at the time, so we had access to a lot of buildings and got a tour of the town that we probably wouldn’t have had otherwise.

 Here are some ways you can see Cambridge like a student, even if you aren’t (and sorry for my crappy camera – I’ve since upgraded):